Short Form SOW Terms

 TERMS AND CODITIONS (US/EMEA)

-"Acceptance" means written, oral or other acceptance (including the provision of a purchase order number by Client) by Client of a Proposal or Statement of Work for the Services or Deliverables.
+"Acceptance" means written, oral or other acceptance (including the provision of a purchase order number by Client) by Client of a Proposal or SOW for the Qualitative Services or Deliverables.

 “Affiliate” means any legal entity that directly or indirectly: (i) is Controlled by that party; (ii) Controls that party; or (iii) is under substantially common Control and in relation to Kantar is trading as “Kantar” from time to time and under the common Control of Kantar, (but excluding any operating entities trading as Europanel).

-"Client" means the party to whom the Kantar provides the Services as per the applicable Statement of Work.
+“Client” means the party to whom Kantar provides the Qualitative Services as per the applicable SOW.

 “Client Data” means any Materials provided by the Client to Kantar.